josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 - Limit possibility that network is being trained on the macro trends
 - Failure - implementation too complex, unable to validate true behavior or implement well enough to attempt meta-parameter opimization

+Known data seasonality and the success of the first LSTM inspired a secondary LSTM approach.
+Data was restricted to multiple batches of 12-period sequences

 ### Temporal Fusion Transformer (TFT)